 Sigma Delta Tau is continually updating undergraduate educational programming to enhance our students’ collegiate experience.
-Ongoing education is offered at SDT’s National Convention, Chapter Leader Days (regional enclaves), Leadership Consultant visits, officer transition programs, risk management workshops and New Member Education programming.
+Ongoing education is offered at SDT’s National Convention, Elevate (chapter officer leadership development program), Leadership Consultant visits, officer transition programs, risk management workshops and New Member Education programming.
 Chapter Advisors are trained annually to ensure professional hands-on education at the campus level.

 The SDT Standards for Chapter Achievement below is utilized as a guideline to ensure consistent, balanced programming for every collegiate member.